shepnathand/census-docs/index.md

   + DP = Data Profiles
   + CP = Comparison Profiles

-Each ID referes to the table that the data are located in.
+Each ID refers to the table that the data are located in.
 To find the variable(s) you want,

   1. navigate to the dataset through the [Available API's](https://www.census.gov/data/developers/data-sets.html) page
   2. find the group your ID refers to